odoogap/project_ledger/README.md

-# project_ledger
+# Odoo Project Ledger Module

-Odoo Project Ledger Module
+Sometimes we need to manage a Ledger independently from the Analytic Account related with the project